A PHP Developer in The JavaScript World

 $ nodemon server.js

+After nodemon is installed it will be used instead of node.
 We can test it by running the command in one terminal and edit the source code in another terminal.
 The application should restart automatically when the file is saved.

 Bower